flaturtha/CharlieChan/_short-stories/a-sucker-a-day.md

 The old man handed the knife to Slick and pulled out a worn billfold.
 He extracted two twenty-dollar bills and a ten and started to give them to Slick as stakeholder, but he pulled his hand back.

-&quot;Say.&quot; he said, &quot;did you show this fellow how to open this knife?&quot;
+&quot;Say,&quot; he said, &quot;did you show this fellow how to open this knife?&quot;

 &quot;He hasn&#39;t seen any more than you have,&quot; Slick assured him. &quot;You saw me open it at the same time he did.&quot;